tlamadon/blm-replicate/README.md

 Importantly, reproducing the results on Swedish data __requires access to the administrative data from Sweden__.
 Researchers need to apply to get access to such data.
 We recommend contacting the [IFAU](https://www.ifau.se/).
 The institute is hosting this replication package that can be accessed and ran on the data on their servers.
 The reference name for our project is `“IFAU-2015-65 (“dnr65/2015”)`.
 See at the end of this page for more info.

-If you have any question or comment, please contact us or use directly use the [issue page](https://github.com/tlamadon/blm-replicate/issues) on the github repository.
+If you have any question or comment, please contact us or use directly the [issue page](https://github.com/tlamadon/blm-replicate/issues) on the github repository.

 ## How do I run this?